emclaug2/collapsible-appbar/README.md

 # Collapsible-appbar

 This is a sample application showing how to build a basic collapsible-appbar.
+At the top of the page, the appbar is large, but as you scroll, it changes to a standard appbar.

 ## Running the example
 To run this example, first clone the repository.
 Each of our example projects comes with a branch for Angular and a branch for React.
 You can choose which branch to use when you clone the repository (or you can switch after cloning as well):